ibm-cloud-docs/satellite/infrastructure-plan.md

 ### Deciding whether to enable Red Hat CoreOS support for your location
 {: #enable-coreos-loc}

 When you create a location, you can select whether to enable Red Hat CoreOS support.
 Enabling Red Hat CoreOS support comes with both pros and cons.
 A Red Hat CoreOS enabled location unlocks more features, but it has a higher infrastructure requirement.
-On the other hand, a non Red Hat CoreOS enabled location supports a smaller feature set but can run at a smaller footprint, allowing more clusters per same capacity.
+A non Red Hat CoreOS enabled location supports a smaller feature set, but can run at a smaller footprint, allowing more clusters per same capacity.
 For more information, see [Sizing your {{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-location-sizing).

 The following table shows the features that are available only in Red Hat CoreOS-enabled locations.
 The table also shows the supported host types that can be used when setting up these features in your Red Hat CoreOS-enabled location.

 | Feature | Supported host types |
 | --- | --- |
 | HTTP proxy for outbound traffic | RHEL or RHCOS hosts |